jonrmar/postgres-jsonb-support/README.md

 ## DockerFile

-For development purpose, use an postgres docker image.
+For development purpose, use a postgres docker image.
 Go to root directory and run:

 `docker-compose up`